JulPer16/JulPer16.github.io/src/_posts/2020-08-02-reflections.markdown

 <h2>Thoughts on static site generators</h2>

-Static site generators can be useful for quickly and easily throwing together a website for simple purposes like for instance sharing information with an organization, uploading a photo gallery, or run a blog.
+Static site generators can be useful for quickly and easily throwing together a website for simple purposes like for instance sharing information with an organization, uploading a photo gallery, publish a restaurant's menu, or run a blog.
 The fact that a lot of things are automatic can be very convenient for these purposes.

-----MOAR----
+SSG's are particularly a great tool for easily sharing information, and as the sites are easily maintained it's a rather simple task to continuously update said information as needed.

 <h2>Robots and humans</h2>

-text
+The text files robots.txt and humans.txt are files placed in the root of a website to provide certain information.

+The robots,txt file contains commands that tell web robots whether or not they are permitted to traverse the website.
+It can be used to disallow web robots, however the robots are able to ignore it so the file is no guarantee.
+For my own website, I have simply disallowed all robots on the entire site.

+The humans.txt file contains information about the contributors behind a website.
+This can be whatever you choose to include, like developers, designers, organizations, etc. Since I am the only person behind this website, I have just put myself as the developer and included my student id (since this is being used for school purposes) as well as my GitHub name.

 <h2>How comments were implemented</h2>